‘They threw us under the bus’: Herington hospital patients struggle to get medical records

 WICHITA, Kan.
-(KSNW) – Health headaches are continuing for former patients of Herington Hospital.
+(KSNW) – Health headaches continue for former Herington Hospital patients.
 Four days after announcing its closure, people are struggling to get their medical records.

 Stover is a disabled veteran who needs regular medical care.